An Early Passion Evolves

 To illustrate this, I often describe the analogy of Tony Stark stepping into the Iron Man suit.
 By himself, Tony is a smart and successful individual.
 But when he steps into his enhanced suit of armor, he becomes Iron Man.
 That’s the exact role that I believe technology can play in our lives, if we harness it correctly.

-Over the years working with clients, I noticed how inconvenient it was for many in the early stage or peak of their careers, to get away from work and meet with their financial planner at the advisor’s office.
+Well before the world experienced the Covid-19 pandemic, I noticed how inconvenient it was for many in the early stage or peak of their careers, to get away from work and meet with their financial planner at the advisor’s office.
 Since most of our clients work full-time in their respective careers, the last thing they feel like taking PTO for is to fight traffic and find parking to meet with their financial planner.
 That is why I figured it would be best to provide them with flexible hours and the option to get together virtually or in-person.
 That way they can crush their finances, continue to gain momentum in their careers, and spend more time doing the things they love with the people they love.

 I look forward to the opportunity to grow with our clients, one day at a time.